(for veterinary information only)

 Still, the high frequency with which the syndrome is seen in older dogs does not make it normal.
 Other studies have shown that dogs affected by this syndrome show deposition of a protein called amyloid in their brains in patterns similar to the amyloid plaques found in the brains of humans with Alzheimer’s disease.

 Cognitive dysfunction is associated with depletion of dopamine, the neurotransmitter mentioned above.
 As described above, also helps prolong dopamine activity, which may account for part of its efficacy in treating cognitive dysfunction.
 Further, dopamine breakdown results in harmful biochemicals known as free radicals.
-The use of also helps reduce amounts of free radicals in the brain.
+The use of selegiline hydrochloride also helps reduce amounts of free radicals in the brain.
+The stimulating metabolites are also helpful in improving activity of senior patients, though, these same metabolites can also be responsible for adverse reactions as described below.

 HOW THIS MEDICATION IS USED